SeanRooooney/proposals/015-kafka-topic-encryption.md

 # Proxy-Based Kafka Per-Topic Encryption

-*Provide a brief summary of the feature you are proposing to add to Strimzi.*

-The goal of this proposal is to provide topic-level encryption-at-rest for Kafka.
+The goal of this proposal is to provide topic-level encryption-at-rest for Kafka such that distinct encryption keys can be used for different topics.
 A core library is proposed which is deployed into a proxy.
 Proxies can flexibly be deployed in a variety of topologies and require no changes to Kafka clients and brokers.
+All encryption/decryption takes place at the proxy.
+An unencrypted topic's messages pass through the proxy without being changed and without paying any performance penalty.

 This proposal is based on a complete, working implementation.

 ## Current situation

-*Describe the current capability Strimzi has in this area.*

-Strimzi does not have a current capability in this area
+Strimzi does not have a current capability in this area.

 ## Motivation

-*Explain the motivation why this should be added, and what value it brings.*

-Apache Kakfa does not directly support any form of encryption-at-rest for data stored at a broker.
+Apache Kafka does not directly support any form of encryption-at-rest for data stored at a broker.
 Nevertheless, Kafka is increasingly used as a store of data, not just as a means of transferring it from one location to another.
 In an enterprise, this means that Kafka must conform to the same security and